Vegan Sloppy Joe

 - 1-2 Tbsp vegan-friendly Worcestershire sauce* (like this brand // ensure gluten-free for GF eaters)

 - 1-2 tsp chili powder (plus more to taste)

 - 1 tsp ground cumin (plus more to taste)

 - 1 pinch smoked or regular paprika(optional)

 - Gluten-free or whole-wheat hamburger buns*

-Add red lentils to a small saucepan, add liquid (water and/or vegetable broth) and bring to a boil over high heat.
+If cooking your own lentils, Add red lentils to a small saucepan, add liquid (water and/or vegetable broth) and bring to a boil over high heat.
 Once boiling, add rinsed red lentils and bring back to a gentle boil.
 Reduce heat to a simmer and cook uncovered, stirring occasionally, for 7-10 minutes, or until just tender.
 You want them to be cooked through but not mushy.
 Drain well and set aside.

 In the meantime, heat a large skillet over medium heat.
 Once hot, add oil, onion, garlic, and bell pepper.
 Season with a pinch each salt and pepper and stir to combine.

 Sautè for 4-5 minutes, stirring frequently, or until the peppers and onions are tender and slightly browned.

 Next add tomato sauce, coconut sugar, vegan worcestershire sauce, chili powder, cumin, and paprika (optional).
 Stir to combine.